Charge creation: Assignment, Lien, Set-off, Hypothecation, Pledge, Mortgage,Actionable claim, and Trust receipt

-The charge creation means the establishment of the lender’s right to recover from the specified assets of the borrower, in case the recovery is difficult in the normal course.
+The charge creation means establishing the lender’s right to recover from the specified assets of the borrower, in case the recovery is difficult in the normal course.
 The mode of bank charge on different securities depends upon the nature of the facility and type of security.
 Banks grant loans or extend CC facilities against marking a lien on term deposits of the customer.
-Loans are granted against the Assignment of Life Insurance policies and National Saving Certificates.
+Loans are given against the Assignment of Life Insurance policies and National Saving Certificates.
 Cash Credit or overdraft facilities are also extended to customers against hypothecation or pledge of stocks and receivables.
 Term loans are granted against the hypothecation of machinery.
-Mortgages of land and buildings are examples of securities held by the bank against term loans and deferred payment guarantees offered by banks and financial institutions.
+Land and building mortgages are examples of securities held by banks against term loans and deferred payment guarantees offered by banks and financial institutions.
 A third-party guaranty offered to the bank is also a form of security offered to the bank.
 As a result, Banks establish their rights over different securities by way of lien, pledge, hypothecation, Assignment/ actionable claim, Trust Receipt, etc.

 Lien: Lien is akin to bailment.
 It is the right to retain goods or securities belonging to a debtor until dues are paid fully to the retainer (the creditor).
 No special agreement is necessary for creating the right of lien.
 Banks are conferred with the right to retention of goods or security ( such as cheques, bills of exchange, deposits, etc,), by way of general lien, until some claim attaching to it, is satisfied or discharged.
 The lien extends to all such documents under which money will or may be payable to the customer.